kfiry77/10bot/README.md

 scanning Month:2023-10-01
 Created report until 2023-10-01
 ```
+Validate, that it finishes correctly.
+Once finishes, a New group named "10Bot" will be added on WhatAppApplication
-Validate, that it finishes correctly, you should able to see in your mobile whatapp application that you were added to a Group, and a PDF with all the file will be uploaded there.
+a  PDF with all the coupons will be shared in this group.

 Add the script to the system crontab, by typing ```crontab -e ``` and adding the following line to it.
 ```
 crontab -e
 0 23 * * *  usr/bin/python3 /path/to/your/script/main.py [-v] [-d]  >> /path/to/your/log/10bot.log 2>&1 &
 ```

+## Whatsapp Group Commands:
+The application now wakes up every day at 23:00, To disable specific day purchase (due to vacation), send ```/disable``` commands
+to the group. ```/enable``` command will enable it again.
+note that, only the command from last day is relevant, and of there is a conflict between command, the last one will
+be considered only.

 ## references: